GSA/sam-styles/src/components/01-branding/icons/layered-icon/readme.md

-Layer 2 to 4 icons
+Layer 2 to 4 Font Awesome icons

 ## Types
 For basic use (centering one icon on top of another) use `stack`.